Always From Scratch

 2. When combining the pasta water and pecorino romano, make sure to remove the pan from the heat so that the cheese doesn't stick to the bottom of the pan.
 Add the cheese slowly if you're worried about it sticking.

-Can I use canned peas?
+Can I use canned peas for pasta with peas?

-How can I store and reheat?
+How can I store and reheat pasta with peas and pancetta?

-What can I use instead of pancetta?
+What can I use instead of pancetta in pasta with peas and pancetta?

 Bacon or guanciale are good options.
-Guanciale will give you a closer flavor to this recipe though, while bacon will completely take over the taste.
+Guanciale will give you a closer flavor to this recipe, though, while bacon will completely take over the taste.

 • Chicken is the obvious go-to choice!
 Serve it with Cast Iron Chicken Breast, Crispy Italian Chicken Cutlets, Chicken Francese, Chicken Spiedini, or Chicken Saltimbocca.